E-waste

 Rotary Inner Melbourne Emergency Relief (RIMERN) provides furniture, appliances and homewares to welfare agency clients who have experienced homelessness, domestic violence, incarceration, refugee displacement and other crises.
 Items must be clean and in good working order.
 You can find out more information on the RIMERN website or email donatedgoods@rimern.org.au to offer donations.

-You can recycle your e-waste through our twice-yearly hard waste collection in spring and autumn.
-During hard waste collection, e-waste can be placed on the kerbside (in a separate pile), for recycling.
+You can also recycle your e-waste (any item with a plug, battery or cord) through the hard waste collection service.
+Simply book a collection and the weekend before your collection date, place your e-waste on the kerbside (in a separate pile) for recycling.
 You can find out more about this service on our Hard Waste Collection page.

 Recycling Stations